vikejs/vike/examples/vue-full/readme.md

-Example of using `vite-plugin-ssr` with Vue that showcases many features.
+Example of using `vike` with Vue that showcases many features.

 For a simpler example, check out [/examples/vue/](/examples/vue/).